How to Update an SQL Table from Excel: Complete Guide

 Familiar and User-friendly Excel Interface

 The data in SQL Server tables can be directly updated from Excel.
-Users are authenticated using their Windows Login and can only work with the Excel documents for which they are authorized.
+Users are authenticated using their Windows Login, SQL Server or Azure AD authentication and can only work with the Excel documents for which they are authorized.

 Data is automatically validated when users enter their figures through SQL Spreads.
 And data from other Microsoft Excel documents can be pasted directly into the SQL Server connected documents.